 Configure inputs for the Splunk Add-on for Cisco WSA

-Configure your inputs on the part of your Splunk platform architecture that is performing data collection for the add-on.
-If you have not already done so, work with your Cisco WSA administrator to configure WSA to send data to the Splunk platform.
+Configure your inputs on the part of your Splunk platform architecture that performs data collection for the add-on.
+Work with your Cisco WSA administrator to configure WSA to send data to the Splunk platform.
 Follow the instructions in the Cisco documentation to configure a push job for the logs so that you can collect them on your data collection node via FTP or SCP.

 If you are unable to get complete data using FTP or SCP, then do not use this add-on.
 Instead, model the actual data using field extractions, event types, and transactions, as described in the Knowledge Manager Manual.